 Oldtimers may recall that the second-ever bibliographing project was on maritime literature, which is still a great interest to me.
 And a lot of maritime literature concerns work—as Tom discusses in his post on Kipling’s Captains Courageous (which I must now read), “Harvey overcomes his petulance and joins the crew, where he does honest work, acquires practical skills (knots, for example), overcomes his class prejudices, and learns to appreciate useful work.”
 It makes sense, after all: a novel set on shipboard, with most of the characters as crewmembers, is bound to involve work, since that is, in fact, what they’re doing all the time—salting fish, furling sails, “the ordinary life of cod fisherman off the Grand Banks of Newfoundland.”

 Meanwhile, I have found work to be one of the more profoundly unsatisfying aspects of most contemporary fiction I read.
 Here is where I am frustrated with myself and hesitant to go forward: I don’t want to be trying to prove out a hypothesis, but exploring the fiction of work.
 But I do have a hypothesis, and I’ll come clean.
 I suspect, on very little evidence of course (since the project has not really started!), that the professionalization of writing (especially of novel-writing) has diluted the presence of work in fiction, and what’s more, has denuded it of its variety.
-To some extent, this is a variant on the
+To some extent, this is a variant on the old complaint about “program fiction.”
+If writers are “writers” (and yes, I know many struggle and need to have day jobs to actually support themselves), if they go from BA to MFA to novel-writing, and if this is the new normal, and their peers all do the same, how much variety of experience outside a few professions are we now drawing on in contemporary fiction?

 I’ll keep this short and sweet, if disappointing (at least for me).
 I’m going to be putting bibliographing on hiatus indefinitely.
 I hope to be back before too long, and that in the meantime I will at least be more of a presence on the blogs of all my wonderful readers.
 And don’t be too surprised if you see a post here or there—I’m not exactly the best at sticking to any kind of resolution, especially not difficult ones.